vespa-engine/documentation/documentation/tensorflow.md

 }
 ```

-<li>Add a reference to the same global variable document from all your documents.
+1. Add a reference to the same global variable document from all your documents.
 All documents should contain the value "id:mynamespace:myvariables::1" in the
 myvariables_ref field.
 You can add this value to all documents by doing an
 <a href="document-api.html#update">update</a> on each document with the JSON
 ```
 {
     "fields": {